emmett-framework/emmett/docs/upgrading.md

 Learn more about the pipeline in the [relevant chapter](./request#pipeline) of the documentation.

-### DAL deprecation in favour of the orm package
+### DAL deprecation in favour of the orm module

-Since the first version, the package relevant to database utilities was named *dal* in weppy.
+Since the first version, the module relevant to database utilities was named *dal* in weppy.
 So it was for the class responsible of creating database instance, where *DAL* was an acronym for *Database Absraction Layer*.

 We think this nomenclature wasn't immediate at all; moreover, during releases weppy built a real orm above pyDAL, and we felt the old name had to be changed.

 Since weppy 1.0 all the imports from `weppy.dal` should be moved to `weppy.orm`, and the `DAL` class is now the more convenient `Database` class.

-The old package and class are still available, but we suggest you to change the relevant code in your application since in the next versions of weppy these won't be available.
+The old module and class are still available, but we suggest you to change the relevant code in your application since in the next versions of weppy these won't be available.

 ### form\_rw deprecation in favour of fields\_rw in Model